kiwix/kiwix-apache/README.md

 - Incomplete logging to the configured Apache error log e.g. `/var/log/apache2/error.log`
 - No way to test the functionality except interactively and manually
 - The build process creates a non-portable library (according the the output of the build)
+- Needs `kiwixlib` to be built on the same machine.

 ## Acknowledgements
 Thank you to various people who provided help both directly and indirectly.